Minituff/pet-surfer/README.md

 ## Main design
-This is a "shark tank" stype product designed to keep your pets from getting on your counter-tops.
+This is a "shark tank" style product designed to keep your pets from getting on your counter-tops.
 There currently are very few products that can do this with a clean user experience and high amount of customization.

-This repo serves as a *Proof of Concept* to demonstarte that such a product could exist.
+This repo serves as a *Proof of Concept* to demonstrate that such a product could exist.

 It would work like this:
 * Use a under cabinet mounted device with a camera facing the counter-tops